Have you ever struggled to start your prayer time?

 If you don’t already, I encourage you to allow the Holy Spirit to bless you daily with God’s Word.
 Sometimes, you should even read it aloud to yourself and let its truths settle into your soul.
 Dwell in a specific chapter and soak in the spoken Word of God.
 You’ll be surprised how this habit can bring the fire to your prayer life.

-For all of my readers who have a spoken ministry.
 Don’t assume everyone you know understands and practices these basics.
-Please use this article to build a sermon or lesson and encourage those with whom you have influence.
+Please use this article to those with whom you have influence.
 I didn’t add the multitude of Scripture references.
-You’re smart enough to do that for yourself.
+You can help yourself to God’s Word.